Abercrombie & Fitch’s 2Q sales fall short; shares drop

 The chain said that its overall same-store sales should be in the range of 2 to 4 percent for the year.

-Elements of this story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on ANF at https://www.zacks.com/ap/ANF